Quantum simulation of Burgers turbulence: Nonlinear transformation and direct evaluation of statistical quantities: acknowledgement

 \section{acknowledgement}

-The work of FU is supported by JSPS KAKENHI Grant No.~JP23KJ0642.
+The work of FU is supported by JSPS KAKENHI Grant No.~JP23KJ0642 and by IBS under the project code IBS-R018-D3.
 The work of KM is supported by MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant no. JPMXS0120319794, JSPS KAKENHI Grant No. JP22K11924, and JST COI-NEXT Program Grant No. JPMJPF2014.
 The work of KF is supported by JSPS KAKENHI Grant No.~JP20K14512.\\